browserengineering/book/book/embeds.md

 next: invalidation
 ...

-While our toy browser can render complex styles, visual effects, and animations, all of those apply basically just to text.
+While our browser can render complex styles, visual effects, and animations, all of those apply basically just to text.
 Yet web pages contain a variety of non-text *embedded content*, from images to other web pages.
 Support for embedded content has powerful implications for